khirsch/message-board/README.md

 ## Known Bugs

 There are no known bugs at this time.
+To report a bug, please visit the [Github Issues page](https://github.com/khirsch/message-board/issues) for this repository.

 ## Support & Contact Details